Roasted pumpkin seeds are really good for you and super tasty! Follow this simple recipe for a great fall-time treat!

 Roasting the Pumpkin Seeds

 Next simply spread the seeds out on a cookie sheet and generously salt.
 Bake the seeds at 350 for 20 minutes.
-Check every 5 minutes, stir and add more salt to taste.
+Check every 5 minutes, stir, and add more salt to taste.
 Check the seeds for done-ness by taking a few out, letting them cool and taste.
 If the inside is dry then they are done.
 Don’t be surprised if a few of the seeds “pop” just like popcorn.
 We had quite a few pop this year and burn on the bottom of the oven.

 One warning, these things are addictive.
 If you’re like us you will find yourself planting more pumpkins than you could ever use, just so you have more seeds.
 After Halloween, we keep our uncut pumpkins in cold storage in the basement.
 We use the pumpkins for cooking or as a winter treat for the chickens and harvest the seeds for more roasted pumpkin seeds.

 If you’re looking for more information about pumpkins I’ve found a great site dedicated to the art of pumpkin growing (and eating).
 The link is https://www.pumpkinnook.com.
-They have tons of great info on how to grow and use pumpkin.
+They have tons of great info on how to grow and use pumpkins.